 The answers to their Surrogacy Planning Questionnaire will also help us create their family profiles, which you will be able to view as a prospective surrogate.
 These profiles will tell you more about what kind of family they are and what they’re looking for in a surrogate.
 Requiring both our intended parents and prospective surrogates to complete these questionnaires and profiles ensures that we find the perfect match for you as you begin your surrogacy journey.

-Although home assessments are not legally required in surrogacy, for an added layer of protection, American Surrogacy requires each of our intended parents to complete one before being cleared for our surrogacy services.
+Although home assessments are not legally required in surrogacy, for an added layer of protection, American Surrogacy reserves the right to require our intended parents to complete one before being cleared for our surrogacy services.

 But what does this home assessment entail?

-A social worker will visit the home of the intended parents to review every aspect of their lives that could impact their surrogacy process.
+If necessary, a social worker will visit the home of the intended parents to review every aspect of their lives that could impact their surrogacy process.
 The assessment may include interviews with all household members, an observation of children already in the home and a check to see that the home environment is prepared for a newborn baby.
-The home assessment also gives intended parents a chance to ask any questions they have about surrogacy and how they can prepare as a family to raise a child born via surrogacy.
+The home assessment will also give intended parents a chance to ask any questions they have about surrogacy and how they can prepare as a family to raise a child born via surrogacy.